bioinfo-pf-curie/raw-qc/docs/installation.md

 ### Software dependencies

+Software dependencies can be managed in several ways.
+We provide here an overview and we recommend the user to read carefully the [Profiles](profiles.md) section to properly use the different possibilities.

 #### Paths

-By default, nextflow expects all the tools to be installed and available in the `PATH` environment variable.
+By default, Nextflow expects all the tools to be installed and available in the `PATH` environment variable.
 This path can be set using the `-profile path` combined with the `--globalPath /my/path` option specifying where the tools are installed.
 In addition, the `-profile multipath` is available in order to specify the `PATH` for each tool, instead of a global one.